Non-Truthful Position Auctions Are More Robust to Misspecification: Proof of lem:vcg

 \section{Proof of~\lemref{lem:vcg}}

 Efficiency again requires symmetry, so any efficient equilibrium of the \aVCG mechanism can be described by a bidding function $b^V:[0,\bar{v}]\rightarrow\R_{\ge 0}$.

-Denote by $p^V(v)$ the payment in the \aVCG mechanism of an agent with value $v$, and by $p_s^V(v)$ the same payment under the condition that the agent has the $s$-highest value overall.
-These quantities are random variables that depend on the values of $n-1$ other agents, and we have that
+Denote by $p^V(v)$ the payment in the \aVCG mechanism of a bidder with value $v$, and by $p_s^V(v)$ the same payment under the condition that the bidder has the $s$-highest value overall.
+These quantities are random variables that depend on the values of $n-1$ other bidders, and we have that

 where, as before, $P_s(v)$ is the probability that~$v$ is the $s$-highest of $n$ values drawn independently from~$F$.
-The conditional payment $p_s^V(v)$ depends on the conditional densities of the valuations of agents assigned lower positions, and on their resulting bids.
+The conditional payment $p_s^V(v)$ depends on the conditional densities of the valuations of bidders assigned lower positions, and on their resulting bids.
 For $s\in\{1,\dots,k\}$ and $\ell\in\{s,\dots,k\}$, denote by

 the density at~$t$ of the $(\ell+1)$-highest of $n$ values drawn independently from~$F$, under the condition that the $s$-highest value is equal to~$v$.
 Then

 and by substituting into~\eqref{eq:expay}, exchanging the order of summation and integration, and grouping by coefficients of~$\alpha_s$, we obtain